 List of Soccer Skills

 Soccer is one of the most popular international sports and takes a great amount of skill and practice to be a competitive player.
 While soccer is fun at all levels, gaining the skill and dedication to learn the sport properly pays off in the long run.
-Below is a list of soccer skills which are important to practice when learning this classic game:
+Below is a list of soccer skills that are important to practice when learning this classic game:

+Bending the ball is when a player kicks the ball in a way where it will curve in mid-air.
 While bending the ball is not an essential skill, it can come in handy by airing on the side of the unexpected.
 This technique uses the outside of the foot and makes contact with the ball right behind the smallest toe.
 The curve is mostly used when there is a free kick at the goal, as the bend of the ball will catch the goalie off guard.
 It can also be used while playing but takes extreme skill.
 When done correctly, the ball will create a curve when kicked rather than going straight.

 As soccer is a no-hands sport, using a header at the right time can be a great way to get a ball out of the air.
 Using the top front of the head, you can gain control of an airborne ball by knocking it back down to your feet or by heading it to another player on your team.
 Be careful when heading the ball and learn to do it correctly in a practice setting before executing it during a game.
 To perform a header correctly, hit the ball with your forehead by striking it, do not let it fall onto your head with force.